 The Louisiana Business & Technology Center at the LSU Innovation Park is offering business counseling to flood-impacted companies and is assisting companies with filling out applications and connecting with the proper agencies during their time of need.
 Call 225-578-7555 for more information.

-Louisiana Small Business Development Center at Southern University
+The Louisiana Small Business Development Center offers consulting services at no cost to help:

 Available Commercial and Warehouse Space